 Many businesses have a long road ahead of them when it comes to digitizing their data and redesigning their finance function to support the wider business.
 But there is so much that can be achieved.
 Besides, there is no turning back to a world of book-keeping and paper forms.
 Indeed, new companies are forming right now with no legacy issues and no painful transitions.
 They are using data to analyze the risks and opportunities to their businesses, and many can do it from day one.

-Cost savings and efficiencies are the short-term wins that comes from automation technology.
-But with a CFO that pushes the transition to digitization and takes their team out of its silo – putting it at the center of the business – there is a bright future for the finance department.
+Cost savings and efficiencies are the short-term wins that come from automation technology.
+But with a CFO that pushes the transition to the digitization and takes their team out of its silo – putting it at the center of the business – there is a bright future for the finance department.

-Building knowledge, providing real insight and driving the business strategy: with digitization and a world of data at their fingertips, it’s time for the finance department to take center stage.
+Building knowledge, providing real insight, and driving the business strategy: with digitization and a world of data at their fingertips, it’s time for the finance department to take center stage.